-U-GE102 English Composition II
+102 English Composition II 3 hrs

 A survey of research and writing skills necessary to write research papers.
 Emphasis is placed on understanding and using the Turabian format for research papers, learning and applying principles of research, and writing effective research papers.
 Prerequisite: GE101 English Composition I.